Fabien Roy: Federal politics

-He was appointed leader of the federal Social Credit Party of Canada on March 30, 1979, and resigned his National Assembly seat on April 5, 1979.
+Roy was appointed leader of the federal Social Credit Party of Canada on March 30, 1979, and resigned his National Assembly seat on April 5, 1979.

-Under Roy, the party won the tacit support of the sovereigntist Parti Québécois, which formed the government of Quebec.
 Social Credit attempted to rally the separatist and nationalist vote: Canadian flags were absent at its campaign kick-off rally, and the party's slogan was C'est à notre tour ("It's our turn"), which was reminiscent of the popular separatist anthem Gens du pays that includes the chorus, "C'est à votre tour de vous laisser parler d'amour" (It's your turn to talk about love).
 The party focused its platform on constitutional change, promising to fight to abolish the federal government's rarely used right to disallow any provincial legislation, and stating that each province has a "right to choose its own destiny within Canada".
 Despite these attempts to win nationalist and separatist votes, the party was reduced to six seats in the 1979 federal election.
 Roy himself was elected from Beauce in eastern Quebec.

 While his party provided some support to the minority Progressive Conservative Party of Canada government, Prime Minister Joe Clark was unwilling to reciprocate.
 He refused to recognize the Socreds as an official party (they had half the seats required for official status in the Commons) or form a coalition with them.
+He even convinced a Socred MP to cross the floor and join the Tories.
 When the PC government presented its December budget which included a controversial gas tax opposed by the Liberals and NDP, the Socreds demanded that the gas tax revenues be allocated to Quebec which Clark turned down.
-In reaction, when the NDP attached a rider to the budget bill declaring that "this House has lost confidence in the government," the Socred caucus abstained on the vote to adopt the amendment, which led to the defeat of the Clark government and an election on February 18, 1980.
+In reaction, when the NDP attached a rider to the budget bill declaring that the House opposed the budget, Roy instructed his MPs to abstain on the vote to adopt the amendment.
+The NDP amendment was approved, bringing down the Clark government and an election on February 18, 1980.

-The abstention by Social Credit on this important vote contributed to the growing perception that the party had become irrelevant following the death of iconic leader Réal Caouette four years earlier Roy and all other Socred candidates were defeated in the 1980 federal election.
-The death of the Social Credit candidate in the riding of Frontenac, Quebec resulted in the postponement of the election in that riding to March 24.
-Roy sought to return to the House of Commons in the by-election, but lost to the Liberal candidate.
-Social Credit would never come within sight of winning a seat in the Commons again.
+The abstention by Social Credit on this important vote contributed to the growing perception that the party had become irrelevant following the death of iconic leader Réal Caouette four years earlier.
+Roy and all other Socred candidates were defeated by Liberal challengers at the 1980 federal election, though Roy finished a close second in Beauce.
+The death of the Social Credit candidate in the riding of Frontenac resulted in the postponement of the election in that riding to March 24.
+Roy sought to return to the House of Commons in the ensuing by-election, but narrowly lost to the Liberal candidate.
 Roy resigned from the leadership on November 1, 1980.
+It would be the last time Social Credit would come remotely close to winning a seat in the Commons again.